Semester at Sea: Ports of call

 The program itinerary differs each semester, and the ship typically docks at 10 or 11 ports.
 An early-1990s spring itinerary included Nassau, Caracas, Salvador (Brazil), Cape Town, Mombasa, Chennai, Singapore, Shanghai, Osaka and Hong Kong.
 More recent voyages have explored Hawaii, Japan, China, Vietnam, Myanmar, India, Mauritius, South Africa, Ghana, Morocco, and the Netherlands.
 The fall 2019 itinerary included the Netherlands, Poland, the Kiel Canal, Portugal, Spain, Croatia, Morocco, Ghana, Brazil, Trinidad and Tobago, the Panama Canal, Ecuador and Costa Rica.
 The Summer of 2012 voyage aboard the MV Explorer included Spain, Italy, Croatia, Greece, Turkey, Morocco, and Portugal.
 Denmark was a port of call in summer 2008, Namibia in fall 2008, Bulgaria in summer 2009 and Senegal in fall 2015 (the program's first visits to those countries).

 Semester at Sea had one summer voyage in 1996.
-The ship left from Ensenada, Mexico and spent two months in the South Pacific, stopping in Papeete, Tahiti; Auckland, New Zealand; Sydney, Australia; Suva, Fiji; Apia, Western Samoa; and Hilo, Hawaii before ending the voyage in Seattle, Washington.
+The ship left from Ensenada, Mexico and spent two months in the South Pacific, stopping in Papeete, Tahiti; Auckland, New Zealand; Sydney, Australia; Suva, Fiji; Apia, Samoa; and Hilo, Hawaii before ending the voyage in Seattle, Washington.

+Notable people

+Semester at Sea alumni include television host Joan Lunden, actress Cynthia Nixon, filmmaker Stephen Gaghan, comedian Iliza Shlesinger, Olympic gymnast Kerri Strug, and U.S. representative Kat Cammack.
+Fashion designer and philanthropist Tory Burch has said that her Semester at Sea experience influenced her later philanthropic work, exposing her to poverty in developing countries and helping inspire the creation of the Tory Burch Foundation.

+Faculty members, guest lecturers, and visitors have included Arthur C. Clarke, Fidel Castro, Mikhail Gorbachev, Nelson Mandela, Sandra Day O'Connor, Mother Teresa, and Desmond Tutu.